-A patient under the age of sixteen (16) is considered to be a pediatric patient.
+A patient fifteen (15) years of age and under is considered to be a pediatric patient.
 Utilization of pediatric treatment guidelines and the extent of care rendered are based on the general impression of the pediatric patient's condition, physical examination findings and the history of the event.
-Patients 16 years or older will treated with adult protocols.
+Patients 16 years of age or older will treated with adult protocols.
 The goal of the pediatric patient assessment process is similar to that of the adult patient.
 However, children are not "little adults".
 The causes of catastrophic events, such as cardiac arrest, are most often related to respiratory failure, shock or central nervous system injuries.
 Early recognition and treatment of the pediatric patient's injuries or illness is important to ensure the best outcome.